NetSci-Weather-UROP/El-Nino/README.md

 ![1972 in W](CNW-plots/1972%20in%20W.png)

-# Plots Generated from Latest Git:
+# Plots Generated from Succesful Build:

 1959 In(C)